Congressional Republicans resist calls for independent Flynn probe

 Sen. John McCain, R-Arizona, and head of the Senate Armed Services Committee, said in a statement that Flynn's resignation is "a troubling indication of dysfunction" for the administration.

-"We need to look at the whole issue … our relationship with Russia and how certain things happened the way they did," McCain told reporters, saying he's not sure if an independent investigation is needed.
+"We need to look at the whole issue … our relationship with Russia and how certain things happened the way they did," McCain told reporters.

+And Sen. John Thune, R-S.D., said that he expects the administration to answer their questions.

+"I think it's important air it out and I think it's happening," Thune said.
+"But in the meantime I want to keep us focused."

 House Intelligence Committee chairman Devin Nunes said in a short statement that Flynn served "with distinction."